This post may contain affiliate links. Please read our disclosure policy.

 beef bulgogi marinade in a small bowl.

-1. In a small bowl, mix together the soy sauce, brown sugar, sesame oil, mashed kiwi, garlic, red pepper flakes, ground ginger, and oyster sauce.
+1. Make the Marinade: In a small bowl, combine soy sauce, brown sugar, sesame oil, mashed kiwi, garlic, red pepper flakes, ground ginger, and oyster sauce.

 slices of steak marinating in bulgogi marinade in a bowl.

-1. Add the steak slices to the marinade.
-Cover and refrigerate for 1 hour.
+1. Marinate the Steak: Add the sliced steak to the marinade, cover, and refrigerate for 1 hour.

 beef bulgogi cooking in a skillet.

-1. After marinating, heat the oil in a 10-inch skillet over medium-high heat.
-Add the steak slices and cook until fully cooked, about 2 to 3 minutes per side.
+1. Cook the Beef: Heat oil in a 10-inch skillet over medium-high heat.
+Add the steak and cook for 2 to 3 minutes per side until fully cooked.

-1. Transfer the cooked steak to a bowl or plate and top with toasted sesame seeds and chopped green onions.
-Enjoy with your choice of rice—white, brown, red, or stir-fried—or spoon onto a lettuce leaf for a tasty lettuce wrap.
+1. Serve: Transfer to a plate and top with toasted sesame seeds and chopped green onions.
+Serve with rice (white, brown, or red) or enjoy in a lettuce wrap.

 beef bulgogi in a brown bowl served with red rice on the side.